daverobertson63/SDLPoP/README.md

        * Download the Visual C++ 32/64-bit development package, the `*-VC.zip` files.
     * (You could create a small batch file to automate the above steps on your system.)
 * Alternatively, you can also build SDLPoP using MSVC with NMake (use the makefile src/NMakefile).

+#### Visual Studio IDE

+* Tested on VS 2022
+* Should just run when opening the .SLN as it uses nuget packages

 #### CMake